-Thus, in this article we focus on the study of the deformations of irregular quadruple {Galois} canonical covers of smooth surfaces of minimal degree.
-As the table of Theorem~\ref{gpmain} shows, Galois covers capture by themselves the complexity of behavior mentioned above.
-We completely figure out the behavior of these under deformations for all but one family.
-For the one family, we have some partial results.
-From this study it follows that the answer to Question \ref{question0} (see Table \ref{table1} and Theorem \ref{A}) is, in general, positive.
-Indeed, quadruple canonical covers of surfaces of minimal degree are the lowest degree covers, with the possible exception of triple covers of geometric genus $5$, for which the degree of the cover changes under deformation.
-Regular quadruple Galois canonical covers of surfaces of minimal degree also provide positive answers to Question \ref{question0}, as the authors will show in a forthcoming article.
+In moduli problems, it is usual to choose that special member whose deformations describe the general element of the moduli component.
+In this article we focus on the study of the deformations of irregular quadruple {Galois} canonical covers of smooth surfaces of minimal degree.
+Tables~\ref{table1} and \ref{table2} show that the deformations of quadruple Galois covers capture the full complexity of the situation and provide a very interesting answer to Question \ref{question0}.
+This shows that there is no need to deal with quadruple covers at large, even though we show that Galois covers do deform to the so called non Galois natural covers.
+We completely figure out their behavior under deformations for all but one family Theorem~\ref{gpmain} (for that one family, we have some partial results).
+Thus our results make quadruple canonical covers of surfaces of minimal degree the lowest degree covers, with the possible exception of triple covers of geometric genus $5$, providing a positive answer to Question \ref{question0}.
+Regular quadruple Galois canonical covers of surfaces of minimal degree also provide {positive} answers to Question \ref{question0}, as the authors will show in a forthcoming article.
 From all this we derive interesting consequences for the moduli of surfaces of general type.